aashir023/AI-Summer-Internship/README.md

 AI-SUMMER INTERNSHIP 2023 @ iOPTIME

 -> Day 1
 .
-Understanding the basic concept of AI <br>
+Understanding the basic concept of AI
 .
 Learning about the fundamentals of Machine Learning .
 Exploring and learning about Google Colab
 .
 Exploring and learning about Kaggle